 Man A is tired of paying for vehicle registration.
 He decides to take matters into his own hands and creates a replacement registration sticker with computer software.
 He places this forged sticker on his vehicle and hopes to pass unnoticed.
 If he is caught, he could be charged with forging a vehicle registration document.

 Man B steals a car and realizes he needs to disguise the vehicle.
 He goes to a friend – Man C – who is known for his ability to alter license plates.
 Man B takes an altered license plate and drives off in his stolen car.
-He could be charged under VC 4463 and he could also face grand theft auto charges.
+He could be charged under VC 4463, and he could also face grand theft auto charges.

 Vehicle Registration Fraud: Similar Charges

 All instances of fraud are treated seriously in California.
 The court system can hand down harsh penalties for healthcare fraud, mortgage fraud, and auto insurance fraud, for example.
-There are also a number of additional charges used to handle falsehoods and fraudulent acts involving motor vehicles, such as:
+There are also a number of additional charges used to handle falsehoods and fraudulent certificates and acts involving motor vehicles, such as:

 - California Vehicle Code Section 20: Providing False Statements to the DMV or CHP